ride-css/ride-css/README.md

 ####How to include Ride in your .styl file
 ```

-// do this and you've done!
+// do this and you're ready to code your beautiful webapp/website!
 @require 'ride/*'

 ```